 - Paisley: A term in English used for the word boteh or buta, a droplet-shaped vegetable motif of Persian and Indian origin.
 The pattern, which resembles a twisted teardrop, became very popular in the West during the 18th and 19th centuries.

 - Chevron: A zigzag stripe pattern, which can also be described as an inverted V shape.
 The pattern can be traced back to early art including designs on pottery and rock carvings.

-Named after the city of Damascus, this pattern can best be described as a reversible figured fabric of silk, cotton, wool, linen, or synthetic fibers, with a pattern formed by weaving.
-Designs are usually monochromatic and feature patterns such as flowers and fruit.
-This fabric pattern is often widely used in upholstery, table linens, and wallpaper.
+- Damask: Named after the city of Damascus, Damask can be best described as a reversible figured fabric of silk, cotton, wool, linen, or synthetic fibers, with a pattern formed by weaving.
+The fabric is often monochromatic, featuring patterns including flowers and fruit.

-Ikat refers more to the weaving and dyeing of the fabric, rather than the actual pattern itself.
+- Ikat: Ikat refers more to the weaving and dyeing of the fabric, rather than the actual pattern.
 Bundles of threads are bound together with a tight wrapping in the desired pattern and then dyed.
-The threads are then woven into the cloth once the bindings are removed, giving the fabric its signature blurred edges.
+The threads are then woven into the cloth once the bindings are removed.

 - Ogee: The ogee pattern is basically a mirror image of two elongated S shapes, which can sometimes resemble an onion.
 Itâ€™s a popular pattern frequently used in bedding and on rugs.

 While these arenâ€™t all the patterns out there, they are some that are harder to remember.
 Now that you know a little bit more about them, it may be easier to seek them out when it comes time to decorate.
 We have several of these available, so take the time to browse through our beautiful fabric selection.
 Do you have a favorite?